 |

-Besides graphical informations like a city map, ZUIs are very suitable
+information like a city map.
+But they are also very suitable for all

-for all kind of information which is organized in tree structures.
-The
+kind of information which is organized in tree structures.
+The reason is

-reason is that such structures can easily be translated to zoomable
+that such structures can easily be translated into zoomable pictures,

-pictures, where each tree node graphically contains its child nodes as
+where each tree node graphically contains its child nodes as its

 everything in tree structures.
 Popular examples are: menus, settings,